Not everyone who goes through a traumatic event will experience PTSD.

 Avoiding feelings or memories:

-When you re-experience a trauma as though it was happening again in that moment, and it keeps replaying the event experience it is common to have difficulties sleeping due to nightmares or due to mentally going over details of the event.
+When you re-experience a trauma as though it was happening again at that moment, and it keeps replaying the event experience it is common to have difficulties sleeping due to nightmares or due to mentally going over details of the event.

 Feeling constantly anxious after a trauma is very common.